PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

 .. note::
     **Linked contact modules**

     For this selection, the program expects a linked :ref:`contact_module`.
 The module will be flagged if there is no contact module.
 (Some discussion has happened about how the program will prompt the user for this to be made clear.
-The important thing to note is that *only* this module will have a "save and add linked contact module" type of button in addition to the regular set of save buttons.)
+The important thing to note is that *only* Location will have a "save and add linked contact module" type of button in addition to the regular set of save buttons.)

 Choose from the list of :ref:`predefined_locations` or navigate the image view window to select a body location.